hoholee12/NemoSharing/README.md

 ```

 ### sftpserver
-sftpserver is a server-side application that connects to the client with sftp protocol, and launches image viewer for any image files that have been transferred through said connection.
+sftpserver is a server-side application that communicates with the client using the sftp protocol and launches an image viewer for any image files that have been transferred through said connection.

 ## Contact Information